Tobias: No, you're not and I would only go to your funeral if there was cake.

 - When Bridget of 8 Simple Rules was playing Anne Frank in a school play, one of her lines was "I know I'm not very pretty."
 She bursts out laughing when she says this in rehearsals, since she knows she is indeed stunning.

-- Mad Men: Peggy Olson feels this way, especially in "The Suitcase"
+- Mad Men: Peggy Olson feels this way, especially in "The Suitcase"; notable that she is played by the Hollywood Homely and cute Elisabeth Moss.

 - In some episodes of 3rd Rock from the Sun, Sally believes herself to be unattractive, despite her being a leggy, big-busted blonde.
 Similarly, she thinks portly Officer Don is incredibly attractive.
 This is because the aliens don't understand human beauty standards.